AbirChoudhury-26/E-Commerce/README.md

  * `MongoDB`

-### Page has Links to : Home Page,Cart Option,User Profile.
+### Page has Links to : Home Page,Cart Option,User Profile.Feature of Stock Availablity & Shipping address auto fill by login Details are here.

 # **Insights of Project**